 Trade Promotion is any expenditure paid directly by a manufacturer or distributor to the trade or retailer in a given industry.
 Trade Promotion can be a percent discount from list price, an amount per unit, and it can be a fixed or lump-sum payment for merchandising provided by the retailer.
-Examples of Trade Promotion include slotting allowances, performance allowances, case purchase allowances, scan-down allowances and other customer-specific deals.
+Examples of Trade Promotion include slotting allowances, performance allowances, case purchase allowances, scan-down allowances, rebates, manufacturer charge-backs and other customer-specific deals.

 What is trade promotion management?
 (TPM)

-TPM is defined as managing the entire life-cycle of trade promotions, and includes budgeting, planning, payments, deduction resolution, and post-promotion analysis.
+TPM is defined as managing the entire life-cycle of trade promotions, and includes budgeting, planning, payments, processing of customer short-pays, deduction resolution, and post-promotion analysis.
 Trade promotion optimization is referred to as TPO, and the combination of TPM and TPO in one solution is sometimes abbreviated as TPx.

 What is closed-loop TPM?